 As a good first step, I want you to take the time to write down all of your responsibilities.
 Every tiny little thing that you keep in your head and manage for yourself, your family, your friends, your community, and your work.
 Just get it all down on paper.
 Doing this simple task will help you realize just how much you do on a daily/weekly/monthly basis.
 You will start to understand why you are feeling overwhelmed.

 Simply acknowledging the stress, the overwhelm, and the burnout can be therapeutic in and of itself.
 But don't let is stop there.
 What is most important to you?
 What has to happen?
-What do you love doing?
+And what do you love doing?
 Are you making those the priority?
 Or are they getting lost in the rest of less important noise?
 You get to be in control of your own life!
 You get to call the shots and make changes as-needed.

 Keep recognizing the signs and keep working on how you can avoid full-blown burnout.